-With remote teaching being the new reality for teachers, I wanted to highlight a few ways our ST Math teachers are promoting a love for math and celebrating JiJi culture outside of the typical classroom environment.
+With hybrid learning being the new reality for teachers, I wanted to highlight a few ways our ST Math teachers are promoting a love for math and celebrating JiJi culture outside of the typical classroom environment.

 Bonus: With summer vacation just right around the corner, I also compiled a few fun and engaging math activities to stretch your brains this summer!

 JiJi culture is an ST Math celebration of math love in the classroom (in-person or online), at home, and beyond!

 Educators use ST Math to deeply engage, motivate, and challenge PreK-8 students toward higher achievement in math.
 By celebrating JiJi culture, students develop the necessary confidence to believe in themselves and their math abilities.

 Some principles JiJi culture is based on include:

 Perseverance and creative problem solving.